 Establishing a Business Volunteers for the Arts® Program: This tool-kit focuses on how volunteer programs can make employees feel more engaged on the job, learn new skills or improve their existing skills, and increase interaction between junior and senior employees, and how we can bring this information into conversations with corporate partners about designing Business Volunteers for the Arts® programs.

 Branding and Logos

-If you have created a Business Volunteers for the Arts® or other employee engagement program using our tool-kits and resources, please use these logos on all related materials, both in print and on the web, and contact us with any questions about their usage.
+If you have created a Business Volunteers for the Arts® or other employee engagement program using our tool-kits and resources, please use these logos on all related materials, both in print and on the web.
+For more information contact the Private Sector Initiatives team.
 These files are only viewable by BVA managers; please log in to access them.

 - BVA Black HighRes

 - BVA Black HighRes with AFTA Tag

 - BVA Color HighRes with AFTA Tag